The following questions and answers are based on currently available information and will be updated as the Gilder Center project continues to evolve.

 Will the public have an opportunity to review and comment on project plans?

 Yes.
 The Museum has held informational meetings and continues to engage with community organizations as the project progresses.
 The New York City Department of Parks & Recreation (NYC Parks) held a public scoping meeting to accept comments on the proposed Draft Scope of Work for an environmental impact statement (EIS) on April 6, 2016, and provided responses to those comments along with a Final Scope of Work.
 NYC Parks has now issued a Draft EIS and held a public hearing to receive comments on the draft EIS on June 15, 2017, at 6 pm at the American Museum of Natural History, in the LeFrak Theater.
-Comments can also be submitted in writing until 5 pm on June 26, 2017, following the instructions on the NYC Parks website: http://nyc.gov/parks/amnh-gilder.
+A final EIS, including a response to public comments on the draft EIS, is expected to be issued in fall 2017.

 We encourage interested members of the public to join our mailing list to stay informed about the start of the public review process.